maheshvanteru/custom-jmeter-sampler/README.md

 ## Running the Load Test

 Once the JMeter test plan is set up, initiate the load test using the JMeter command-line interface (CLI).
 This begins the load test and generates result files for further analysis.
+It is recommended to use the CLI for load testing, below screenshot is the UI of JMeter to showcase a successful run.

 command line: `jmeter.sh -n -t ./MarvelTestPlan.jmx -l ./resultsTree.jtl`